dzakyadlh/dzakyadlh/README.md

 ### Hello World!
 I am Dzaky

 I am currently an undergraduate student with Engineering Physics major.
 I have a huge passion in creating and designing websites and apps.
-I am aiming to become an outstanding and independent Full Stack Developer in the near future.
+I am aiming to become an outstanding and independent Software Engineer in the near future.

 - 👀 I’m interested in web and software development
-- 🌱 I’m currently learning android development with Kotlin
+- 🌱 I’m currently learning mobile app development with Flutter
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on website and native Android app projects
 - 📫 How to reach me: dzakyadlh@gmail.com

 ### Github Statistics